Camoëns ;

 Cam.

-( Who has raised himself from his couch, and with the
+( Who has raised himself from

 assistance of his sword has supported himself till he has

-reached a chair, sits down
+reached a chair, sits down.)

 What—you would have me write89